IngeborgArdoe/training/academy/web-terminology.md

 * [Data Sources](#data-diagram-and-sources): The module is restricted to the data sources explicitly selected.
 None of the elements below can read, change or delete data outside of the Data Source space.
 * [Pages](#page): A visual presentation of data for displaying, editing and deleting data.
 * [Components](#component): An assembly of UI controls that can be reused in Pages or other Components.
-* [Client Actions](#client-action) A sequence of effects initiated by an event in the user interface, and executed on the web client
+* Client Actions: A sequence of effects initiated by an event in the user interface, and executed on the web client
-* [Server Actions](#server-action) A sequence of effects initiated by an event in the user interface, and executed on the server - for instance doing more complex database loopkups based on related objects and logged in user.
+* Server Actions: A sequence of effects initiated by an event in the user interface, and executed on the server - for instance doing more complex database loopkups based on related objects and logged in user.
 * [Data Filters](#data-filter): Restrictions on data that are guaranteed to be SQL compatible at the time of definition.
 In a future version of Genus, it will be possible to define such filters at the place of use, effectively removing the need for explicitly named Data Filters here.
 <!-- TODO: Replace description when data filters are obsolete -->